polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/offchain-operations.md

 keywords:
 ---

-There are many use cases where you might want to query data from an offchain source or process data without using on-chain resources before updatingvthe on-chain state.
+There are many use cases where you might want to query data from an offchain source or process data without using on-chain resources before updating the on-chain state.
 The conventional way of incorporating offchain data involves connecting to [oracles](/reference/glossary#oracle) to supply the data from some traditional source.
 Although using oracles is one approach to working with offchain data sources, there are limitations to the security, scalability, and infrastructure efficiency that oracles can provide.